-As noted above, there is only up to ~7 years' supply in the existing Zone R5 area & it can take >2-4 years to rezone new land & bring new land to market so future growth potential needs to be investigated in the short term (next 2-5 years).
+As noted above, there is only ~5-10 years supply in the existing Zone R5 area & it can take >2-4 years to rezone new land & bring new land to market so future growth potential needs to be investigated in the short term (next 2-5 years).

-When the 2008 Subregional Strategy was prepared several growth opportunities to the south of Orange were probably not considered including the expansion of the Orange Airport & the associated business/industrial area/infrastructure; growth of Orange to the south (Shiralee) & the new hospital precinct; & growth of the McPhillamys/Kings Plains mines.
+When the 2008 Subregional Strategy was prepared several growth opportunities to the south of Orange were probably not considered including: the expansion of the Orange Airport & the associated business/industrial area/infrastructure; growth of Orange to the south (Shiralee) & the new hospital precinct; & growth of the McPhillamys/Kings Plains mines.

-As a result, the 2008 Subregional Strategy favoured large lot residential expansion to the north of Orange in lower class agricultural lands.
-However, this may result in the majority of growth occurring in a similar 'market/location'.
-Also, there will be increasing pressure on Council's to deliver housing options near employment to the south of Orange.
+As a result, the 2008 Subregional Strategy favoured large lot residential expansion to the north of Orange in lower quality agricultural lands.
+However, this may result in the majority of growth occurring in a similar 'market/location' away from demand.
+There will be increasing pressure on Council's to deliver housing options near employment to the south of Orange.